KarolineH/PlenoBlenderNeRF/README.md

   - NeRF/OpenCV Toggle: This toggle switches the output data format between the **OpenCV/COLMAP** camera coordinate frame convention and the **NeRF/Blender** frame convention.
 (E.g. [Dynamic 3D Gaussians](https://github.com/JonathonLuiten/Dynamic3DGaussians) uses the OpenCV camera coordinate system, while the standard for NeRF methods is the Blender coordinate system)
   - Save Path: Select a target directory for your data output.
   - Dataset Name: Specify a name for your output directory.
 Make sure to change this each time you render to avoid overwriting data.
   - Camera: Select a template camera object.
-This pre-selects the initila camera object by default.
-Either edit this Camera Object to suit your scene or add your own and select it here via drag-and-drop.
-The selectred camera object will serve as a template,. which is duplicated for each additional camera in the plenoptic camera setup.
+This pre-selects the initial camera object by default.
+You can either edit this camera object to suit your scene or add your own and select it here via drag-and-drop.
+The selected camera object will serve as a template, which is duplicated for each additional camera in the plenoptic setup.
   - Location, Rotation, Scale: Use this to control the placement of the (invisible) sphere on whose surface your cameras will be placed.
 Use the Scale settings only if you need to scale differently along different axes — otherwise, change the radius settings instead.
   - Radius: The radius of the (invisible) sphere on whose surface your cameras will be placed.
   - Preview Sphere: Toggle this on to preview the invisible sphere on whose surface your cameras will be placed.
 This will not show in your renders.